Almost everything occurring in today’s world can only be described as ALL WRONG! Why, when things go wrong, do so few search for the cause?

 Incredible!
 One can only wonder what type of existence such “optimists” have in store for the quality of life in their utopia.

-While strongly criticizing Malthus’ students and their computer models, the optimists labeled them as “doomsayers.”
+While strongly criticizing Malthus’s students and their computer models, the optimists labeled them as “doomsayers.”
 However, as Kahn’s predictions demonstrate, such optimists are removed from reality—and even rational thought.
 Yet the world has generally ignored warnings to the contrary.
 Keep in mind that the “doomsayers” simply provided information for computers to process, also hoping for a favorable result.
-The optimists ignore these warnings and accuse the computers’ programs as being “pessimistic.”
+The optimists ignore these warnings and label the computers’ programs as “pessimistic.”
 Although the conditions remain more threatening than ever, it is just not politically correct to express, or even suggest, pessimism.

 No matter what human beings choose to believe, the time bomb, threatening all human life, continues to tick.
 The delicate balance of numerous dangerous factors is so fragile that just a major war could spell doom for man’s survival.
 In Matthew 24:22, Christ warned of the grave threat of war to human existence mostly by weapons of mass destruction.
 But there is a much broader dimension to the threat to human existence than just surviving a catastrophic war.
 After 6,000 years of man going his own way, humanity has approached the brink of extinction on several fronts.
 Overpopulation, coupled with worldwide pollution, famine, and resulting disease epidemics, carries the potential to wipe out all of humanity—and leave Earth a dead planet!